 Mayahood is a blog about motherhood, by a Mom who is dedicated, creative, and hilarious.
 She shares her experience of motherhood and takes us along for the journey.

 Written by Sadhguru, an enlightened soul committed to changing the world.
 He brings ancient wisdom to modern times.
 His insights into human nature and achieving our true potential are life-changing.
+It is a treat to read his exuberant poems, a medium he uses to express his profound wisdom and grace.

 This blog is written by Meenakshi, who shares her experiences as a woman, mother, and wife, with thoughtful insight and a lot of courage.